 Sales tax revenue increased the most in Louisiana (32.2 percent), which raised its sales tax rate from 4 to 5 percent and made more purchases taxable in April 2016.
 Sales tax revenue also increased more than 10.0 percent in Utah and Nevada.
 Neither state passed substantial sales tax changes during the period.

 Total individual income tax revenue increased 0.1 percent in real terms during the year ending in the second quarter of 2017 compared with the previous four quarters.
 The nearly flat revenue may in part reflect taxpayers delaying capital gain realizations and other investment income from 2016 to 2017 in anticipation of lower federal tax rates (as advocated by President Trump and members of Congress).

-Overall, DC and 19 of the 41 states with broad-based income taxes experienced real income tax revenue decreases over the year.
-The largest decline was in North Dakota (-33.1 percent), which recently cut tax rates and is struggling economically as oil and natural gas production falls.
-Individual income tax revenue fell more than 10.0 percent in Louisiana (despite legislative steps taken since 2015 to raise its personal income tax revenues) and in Ohio (which recently cut income tax rates).
+Overall, the District of Columbia and 18 of the 41 states with broad-based income taxes experienced real income tax revenue decreases over the year.
+The largest decline was in North Dakota (-10.6 percent), which is struggling economically as oil and natural gas production continue to fall.
+The state also recently cut its income tax.